 How to properly clean your grill

-The warm has arrived!
-It’s time outdoor cooking.
+Summer time has arrived!
+It’s time for pools, parties, and outdoor cooking.
 I don’t know about you but I sure love to fire up the grill on a summer night, but how do you keep your grill clean?
 Below you will find some helpful tips to keep your grill clean and working properly all summer long:

 - Burn off the left on food and grease.